MiraBellierr/jasmine/README.md

 # Jasmine

-Jasmine is a Discord bot written in Javascript developed by Mirabellier just for fun. 🍄<br>Containing over 100+ commands from different categories (soon). 🌼
+Jasmine is a Discord bot written in Javascript developed by Mirabellier just for fun. 🍄<br>Containing over 100+ commands from different categories. 🌼

 ## ❤️ About